Unsounded: Ask Duane & Sette

+Whumptober 2024

+Cope participated in the Whumptober writing challenge during October 2024, where she wrote 23 short stories about various Unsounded characters.
+The stories were posted to her Tumblr blog.

 Influences

 In a 2011 interview with Sam Sykes, Cope lists numerous artists as inspiration for her work, praising the works of Alan Moore, Sophie Campbell, and Jeff Smith and listing Hayao Miyazaki, Range Murata, and Mahiro Maeda as "some of [her] favorite artists ever".
 In particular, she says the novels of Herman Melville "have always driven [her]."
 The title of the comic is a reference to a line from Moby-Dick: "By heaven, man, we are turned round and round in this world, like yonder windlass, and Fate is the handspike.
 And all the time, lo! that smiling sky, and this unsounded sea!"
+The full quote is explicitly referenced in the subtitles of Unsounded's final two chapters.

 In addition to her literary influences, Cope also draws inspiration from her personal life.
 She has stated on her personal blog that the Frummagem, Winalils, and Adelier families are based on some of her own family members.
 However, she also believes it is important to understand one's limitations and research topics one has not personally experienced when the story calls for it.
 She lists the Nuremberg trials, the historical battles of World War I, and the lives of child soldiers in the Khmer Rouge as areas of research she explored in order to help her write about similar topics in the story, saying as one example, "How would I know what that was like for [child soldiers like] Lemuel otherwise, right?"